 Do you own a Y-peeler?
 If you don't, you should—in fact, I've already made a case for why, which you can read here.

-If you've got one, use it to make the artichoke-cleaning process even easier: Instead of using a paring knife, trim the heart (after pulling off the outermost leaves and cutting off the top and bottom with a serrated knife) with the Y-peeler.
-One of the benefits of the peeler is that there's no risk of accidentally gouging the heart or stem with a too-deep knife cut.
+If you've got one, use it to make the artichoke-cleaning process even easier: Instead of using a paring knife, trim the heart (after pulling off the leaves and trimming off the top and bottom with a serrated knife) with the Y-peeler.
+One of the benefits of the peeler is that there's no risk of accidentally gouging the heart or stem with an overly deep knife cut.
 And, because there's no worry about gouging, you can trim the whole thing a lot faster.
 And, because the blade swivels, it can navigate the curved parts with ease.
-Unfortunately, other vegetable peelers will be more difficult to use here.
+Unfortunately, other types of vegetable peelers will be more difficult to use here.

 Trimming for Steaming